als244/ml_dataflow/README.md

 ```shell
 make -j <NUM_PROCS>
 ```

+The project is built from ~10k lines of C source, 8 logically unique GPU kernels, and wrappers over Flash Attention and vendor BLAS libraries.

 ###### Note that building the flash2 and flash3 wrapper libraries may take some time (a few hours)...using more processors will help.